moyasar/moyasar-dotnet/README.md

 ### Payment

-`Make sure you always try to catch the exceptions above`
+Make sure you always try to catch the following exceptions:

+`ValidationException`

+`NetworkException`

+`ApiException`

 To fetch a payment from Moyasar, use the following: